mikejensen0/ai-friction/README.md

-# ai-friction README
+# code-tutor README

-This is the README for your extension "ai-friction".
+This is the README for your extension "code-tutor".
 After writing up a brief description, we recommend including the following sections.

 ## Features